kateolmstead/javascript-sdk/README.md

 Playnomics PlayRM JavaScript SDK Integration Guide
 ==================================================

-If you're new to PlayRM or don't yet have an account with <a href="http://www.playnomics.com">Playnomics</a>, please take a moment to <a href="http://integration.playnomics.com/technical/#integration-getting-started">get acquainted with PlayRM</a>.
+If you're new to PlayRM and/or don't have a PlayRM account and would like to get started using PlayRM please visit   <a href="https://controlpanel.playnomics.com/signup">https://controlpanel.playnomics.com/signup</a>   to sign up.
+Soon after creating an account you will receive a registration confirmation email permitting you access to your PlayRM control panel.
+Within the control panel, click the <strong>Applications</strong> tab and add your application.
+Upon doing so, you will recieve an <APPID> and an <API KEY>.
+These two components will enable you to begin the integration process.

+Our integration has been optimized to be as straight forward and user friendly as possible.
+If you're feeling unsure or would like better understand the order the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
+Here you can find an overview of our integration process, and platform specific features, to help better acquaint you with the PlayRM integration process.

-A sample Facebook app is provided to illustrate how you can integrate PlayRM with Facebook's PHP and JavaScript SDKs.
+One last thing... to help contextualize our integration, you can refer to our <strong>sample Facebook app</strong> located in this document.
+The easiest way to get there is to use the anchor link in the left navigation index.
+This example illustrates how you can integrate PlayRM with Facebook's PHP and JavaScript SDKs.
 You can view the <a href="https://apps.facebook.com/playnomicstest/" target="_blank">live example</a>.
-However, the PlayRM SDK is not designed to work exclusively with Facebook.
+Keep in mind, the PlayRM Javascript SDK is not Facebook exclusive and will work in any Javascript game context.

-## Installing the SDK
+## Basic Integration
 The following code snippet asynchronously loads the SDK into your game canvas in **test mode** (be sure to switch to [production mode](#switch-sdk-to-production-mode) before deploying your application); it needs to be configured with your `<APPID>` from the dashboard, and it must provide a `<USER-ID>`.
 The `<USER-ID>` helps PlayRM consistently identify each player over their lifetime in a game.

 Once loaded, the SDK will automatically begin collecting basic user information (including geography) and engagement data, and send it to the PlayRM test servers.